 How often should trees near my roof be trimmed in Austin?

 Live oaks near structures should be inspected annually and trimmed on a 12 to 18 month cycle.
 Cedar elms and pecans on 18 to 24 month cycles.
 Fast-growing invasive species like Chinese tallow may require attention every 8 to 12 months.
 The right schedule depends on the specific tree, its proximity to the structure, and its growth rate in your soil and light conditions.
+Most Austin homeowners underestimate how frequently their specific species actually needs attention relative to what they’ve been doing.

 Will trimming branches over my roof damage the tree?